FeatureBaseDB/www/content/docs/client-libraries.md

 We are going to use the index you have created in the [Getting Started](../getting-started) section.
 Before carrying on, make sure that example index is created and Pilosa server is running on the default address: `http://localhost:10101`.

-Note that, there are no error handling in the example below for brevity purpose.
+Error handling has been omitted in the example below for brevity.

 ```go
 package startrace